-Death did not commence with man.
+"Death did not commence with man.
 Animals, reptiles and fishes existed millions of years before man came, and passed away to make room for other and higher species.
 If death had stopped with the first man, we would now have a race of low bred savages, where now exist refined and civilized men.
-Stop death now, and rum and tobacco would curse the world forever and ever, and old orthodoxy would find holes and corners from which to spring its trap of superstitions biggery on the unwary.

-Ties the greatest of all blessings, and is made terrible only by the teachings of superstitious orthodoxy.
+Stop death now, and rum and tobacco would curse the world forever and ever, and old orthodoxy would find holes and corners from which to spring its trap of supersti-tious bigotry on the unwary.
+"Death comes to help mankind to advance.
+It is the greatest of all blessings, and is made terrible only by the teachings of superstitious orthodoxy.
 I believe we shall live in a brighter sphere, surrounded by departed friends.
 At our death, none but ourselves see the bright spirits flitting around our bed, waiting to bear us to a land immortal.
 The fear of death is half the capital with which orthodoxy frightens its victims into superstitious beliefs.
 Death is not the grim skeleton fancy pictures it, but a radiant maiden in whose hands are flowers of immortality, and with this she crowns us as we go out to the land of the immortals.
-True, we sin, and the sins leave scars upon our spirit, and even a God cannot grase them.
+True, we sin, and the sins leave scars upon our spirit, and even a God cannot erase them.
 We are the eternal heirs of the great eternities, and if you have made a failure in the past, mark the spot.
 Try again and again.
-We have a whole eternity in which to grow and become happier, wiser and better,
+We have a whole eternity in which to grow and become happier, wiser and better, through trials."

-The speaker continued for an hour, and the large audience listened in breathless attention as the words dropped from his lips.
+The speaker continued for an hour, and The speaker continued for an hour, and the large audience listened in breathless attention as the words dropped from his-lips.
 In the afternoon, J. Frank Baxter gave an address on "The Progress and Triumphs of Spiritualism," which was very able and was heard by a very large audience; after which he gave his well-known and convincing tests.
 This ended the public exercises of the Lake Pleasant Camp Meeting.
-I am informed that the character of the people and the teachings from the rostrum, was of a higher order than the year before.
+I am.in-formed that the character of the people and formed that the character of the people and the teachings from the rostrum, was of a higher order than the year before.
 The number of tents and cottages for 1878 were 241; for the season of 1879, 423, showing a large increase in numbers of permanent campers.
 Fully three thousand people were in camp, and the daily attendance was fully five thousand, and on the last two Sundays, at least ten thousand people were on the grounds.